ivanStraltsou/code-wars/katas/move-zeros/readme.md

-Description:
+####Description:

-Implement a function move_zeros which takes two arguments first an array of numbers arrNum and second a Boolean value isRight (default is true) and returns the array with all zero to right if isRight is true else to left if isRight is false.
+Implement a function moveZeros which takes two arguments first an array of numbers arrNum and second a Boolean value isRight (default is true) and returns the array with all zero to right if isRight is true else to left if isRight is false.

 Tips: Order of other numbers should not change.